xiangao/reproducible-research/content/git/index.md

 <!-- NOTES -->

-If a friend (or perhaps someone you don't even know) has made suggested changes to your repository by a Pull Request, you'll get an email and it will show up on your GitHub repository.
+If a friend (or perhaps someone you don't even know) has suggested changes to your repository by a Pull Request, you'll get an email and it will show up on your GitHub repository.